The 6 Best Speakers for a Fender ’65 Deluxe Reverb Amplifier

 4. Jensen C12K (100-Watts \ 99dB)

-If your amplifier has a Jensen C12K already installed then there’s no reason to really upgrade it unless you want something it doesn’t already have tone-wise.
-The Jensen C12K can handle up to 100-watts power and is rated at 99dB so it will be plenty loud for your beloved amplifier.
+If your amplifier has a Jensen C12K already installed, then there’s no reason to upgrade it unless you want something it doesn’t already have tone-wise.
+The Jensen C12K can handle up to 100-watts power and has a maximum SPL of 99dB, so it will be plenty loud for your beloved amplifier.
 For owners of a ’68 Custom Deluxe Reverb, this is a great change from the stock Celestion A-Type Speaker.

 5. Celestion Alnico Gold (50-Watts \ 100dB)